 Also see the section titled "Important Note about Dynamic Loadings" describing how AQUATOX interpolates between data points.

-Importing and Exporting Loadings
+Importing Loadings

 Loadings and other time series can be imported from Comma Separated Value (CSV) format.
 The date should appear in the first column and the numerical value in the second column of the file.